Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 - Let the tomatoes cook over medium heat to release all the acidity-loaded juices.
 It’ll take about 30-40 minutes.

 - Keep on stirring the tomatoes after every 5 minutes.

-- When you see significant water has come out of the tomatoes, turn the flame off.
+- When you see significant water from the tomatoes, turn the flame off.

 - Let the tomatoes cool.

 - Put the tomatoes into a strainer to get rid of juices.

 - Start smashing it with your hand, and remove the peels and hard seeds.